AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Recovery Robustness: Settings and Extended Results

 \paragraph{Data.} Unless otherwise noted, attacks use held-out alienized prompts and responses from our evaluation suite.
 The observer always knows the public tokenizer and vocabulary of the target model.

 \paragraph{What counts as ``recovery.''} We report recovery at two granularities: \begin{itemize} \item \textbf{Token recovery (mapping accuracy).} The fraction of token IDs correctly mapped back to their original IDs for the tokens appearing in the evaluation corpus.
-This measures whether the observer can infer the bijection entries. \item \textbf{Text recovery (readability).} For learning-based decoders (LLM/MT), we measure BLEU and ROUGE-L against the reference plaintext, and additionally report an LLM-based judge score (1--3) for overall readability. \end{itemize} We emphasize that text recovery can remain low even if a small fraction of frequent tokens are inferred.
+This measures whether the observer can infer the bijection entries. \item \textbf{Text recovery (readability).} For learning-based decoders (LLM/MT), we measure BLEU and ROUGE-L against the reference plaintext, and additionally report an LLM-based judge score (1--3) for overall readability.
+The judge (GPT-5.1) rates each decoded output on a 1--3 integer scale (1\,=\,no correspondence to the reference, 3\,=\,perfect match) across three dimensions: semantic fidelity, structural consistency, and overall quality.
+We report the overall dimension in all tables. \end{itemize} We emphasize that text recovery can remain low even if a small fraction of frequent tokens are inferred.